patternfly/patternfly/src/patternfly/layouts/Level/docs/code.md

 ## Overview

-A level is a layout that distributes the space between children evenly and it centers children on the x-axis.
-By default it positions the children horizontally, but on smaller devices it will position the children vertically.
+The level layout is designed to distribute space between children evenly and center them on the x-axis.
+By default the children are placed horizontally and wrap responsively.

 ## Usage